vamix2012/roadmap-tasks-page/README.md

 **Toolbar**

-The application has a toolbar with Label filtering option, Calendar Week selector and Theme switch eg. Light or Dark mode.
+The application has a toolbar with Label filtering option, Calendar Week selector and Theme switch eg. Light or Dark mode. for mobile view a toolbar toggler button will apear and can be closed or opened

 **Grid with notes**